THE WATCH FOR WORLD TRAVELLERS

 The Sky-Dweller’s Oyster case, 42 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and elegance.
 The middle case is crafted from a solid block of Oystersteel or 18 ct gold.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that grants only certified Rolex watchmakers access to the movement.
 The Twinlock winding crown, fitted with a double waterproofness system, screws down securely against the case.
 The crystal is made of a virtually scratchproof sapphire with a Cyclops lens at 3 o’clock for easy reading of the date, and benefits from an anti-reflective coating.
 The waterproof Oyster case provides optimal protection for the movement it houses.

 The Sky-Dweller is equipped with calibre 9002, a self-winding mechanical movement entirely developed and manufactured by Rolex.
 A consummate demonstration of technology, this movement offers outstanding performance, particularly in terms of precision, power reserve, convenience and reliability.
-It is a derivation of calibre 9001, one of the most complex movements ever designed by Rolex, for which a number of patent applications were filed and which equipped the model from its launch in 2012 until 2022.
+It is a derivation of calibre 9001, one of the most complex movements ever designed by Rolex, for which a number of patent applications were filed and with which the Sky-Dweller was fitted from its launch in 2012 until 2022.

 Calibre 9002 incorporates the patented Chronergy escapement, made of nickel-phosphorus, which combines high energy efficiency with great dependability and is also resistant to strong magnetic fields.